Radio C1

 - Donations to charity: Listeners donated to the Helen Titchener Fund a JustGiving page set up by a listener which raised over £92,000 for Refuge, a domestic violence charity.

-- Social media hashtag: The trial spawned the social media hashtag FreeHelen
+- Social media hashtag: The trial spawned the social media #FreeHelen

 - Feminist perspective: VAW activists participated in the discussion, offering real cases and experiences of domestic violence.